-Our 50k Training Plan – Just Finish is designed for runners who want to comfortably complete their 50k without focussing on speed or finishing time.
+Our 50k Ultra Marathon Training Plan – Just Finish is designed for beginner or intermediate runners who want to comfortably complete their 50k without focusing on speed or finishing time.

 Once you go beyond marathon distance and stray into ultra territory, the training strategies and advice vary an incredible amount.

 This 50k training plan Just Finish plan was initially developed by pulling strategies from a few sources, and has been refined by myself and several other ultra-runners.

 Keep scrolling to access the training plan for free in PDF or editable Google Sheets format in both miles and kilometers.

 50k Training Plan – Just Finish: Essential Info

 Our Just Finish training plans are for beginner ultrarunners who simply want to complete the event.